I helped plan a large family reunion of over 150 people. It was huge success!

-Family reunions are a source of joy, especially when you come from a huge clan like I do.
+Family reunions are a source of joy, especially when you come from a huge clan, as I do.
 Although we have small gatherings every now and then, the larger Chua clan decided to organize our very first "large" reunion in June 2007.
 Attended by around 160 relatives, the affair was a success.
-It paved the way for better relations, as we came to know relatives we didn't see often—or in some cases had never met before.
+It paved the way for better relations, as we came to know relatives we didn't see often—or in some cases, had never met before.

 We were fortunate to have many people willing to provide input and be part of a committee.
 Good planning was the foundation for our reunion's success.
 Whether you have a small or large group, planning is the first step to having an organized event.

 - Planning and Steering Committee: Oversaw the entire proceedings.
 Made sure all souvenir items were ordered and delivered on time.
 Coordinated with the resort (the venue) on the accommodations and logistical arrangements.

 - Program Committee: Planned the activities and games.
 Coordinated with the performers (for our talent show) and assigned emcees/game masters.

-- Communications Committee: Made sure everyone was informed of the latest developments of the planning.
+- Communications Committee: Made sure everyone was informed of the latest developments in the planning.

 - Finance Committee: Coordinated with the steering committee to know the expenses and funds to be collected.

-- Registration Committee: Took care of the IDs, checking in, and collecting information for the Chua Clan directory.
+- Registration Committee: Took care of the IDs, checked in, and collected information for the Chua Clan directory.

 - Memories Committee: Conducted the logo-slogan contest, created the family tree, collected photos, and saved them on DVDs.